 SEM electron microscopy

-SEM EVO MA25 Zeiss scanning electron microscope, with EDS Oxford Instruments analyser and EBSD Bruker analyser
+Scanning electron microscope, with analyser and EBSD analyser

 This scanning electron microscope with the ability to work in high and low vacuum mode allows analysis of both conductive and non-conductive samples.
-It has SE (secondary electron) and BSE (backscattered electron) imaging, it is also equipped with EDS (energy dispersive X-ray spectroscopy) and EBSD (electron backscatter diffraction) analysers by Bruker.
+It has SE (secondary electron) and BSE (backscattered electron) imaging, it is also equipped with EDS (energy dispersive X-ray spectroscopy) and EBSD (electron backscatter diffraction) analysers.

 Research opportunities: